rivrwind/grass-journal/content/posts/08-instagram.md

 The lack of something is a powerful motivator.
 Feeling a hole, a space that was once filled and is now empty, can compel massive effort.
 Relationships with other people, for example, are often both the hardest and most rewarding things in our lives.
 They are hard because we need them for our wellbeing, yet they take effort.
 They are rewarding because effort deepens them.

-In my opinion, Instagram at its core is an illusory panderer of relationships.
+In my opinion, Instagram at its core is a panderer of illusory relationships.
 It makes one feel connected, while actually disconnecting people from the present.
 It makes one feel involved and accepted, but actually dis-involves, and perpetuates an insatiable need for recognition.
 Your mileage my vary, however, anecdotally, I have heard a lot of people echoing these same thoughts.
 But the way friends talk about it is more a vague uneasiness, like they are not really sure what to think of it.
 Their view of it sways from being terrible to wonderful.
 In other words, a relationship with Instagram for some can take on the hallmarks of an addiction.
 Something that is both loathed and loved, with obvious shortcomings, but that for some reason cannot be expelled.

 ## HOW IT ALL BEGAN